svmiller/svmiller.github.io/_posts/2019-08-02-what-explains-union-density-brms-replication.md

 If someone were to press me to name my top ten favorite political science articles, assembling and ranking the list would be an ordeal but I can guarantee the reader that [Western and Jackman's (1994) article](https://www.jstor.org/stable/2944713?seq=1#page_scan_tab_contents) on Bayesian inference [(ungated here)](http://allman.rhon.itam.mx/~emagar/talleR/lecturas/dia2reg/western+jackmanBayes1994apsr.pdf) would be in that list.
 It would be tough to pin down what exactly makes a "great" political science article, the extent to which "favorite" presumably collides with "great" in assembling such a subjective list.
 The discipline evolves so much.
 Topics change; for example, few people (to my knowledge) talk about cybneretic decision-making anymore notwithstanding the intellectual currency that topic had in the 1970s to the mid-1980s or so.
 Methods certainly change.
 Cheap computing power, coupled with decades of accumulated knowledge, have made the most rudimentary statistical analyses like *t*-tests, chi-square analyses, and even simple linear models seem like relics.
 Exceptions include those pushing/advancing experimental designs that largely obviate the need to address thornier selection problems with fancier statistical models.
 I think the point still remains.

 Western and Jackman's (1994) article would appear on my list with all that in mind largely because it's the clearest articulation of what Bayesians want and why.
 The topic is simple but important.
 The statistical application is clearly simple and others have done more advanced Bayesian analyses, but it was sophisticated for the time.
-It more importantly served a use clarifying an empirical debate about a topic 1) of great scholarly interest in the comparative politics literature, and 2) my undergraduates would already kind of understand jumping into the article cold.
+It more importantly served a use clarifying an empirical debate about a topic that was of great scholarly interest in the comparative politics literature at the time and that my undergraduates would already kind of understand jumping into the article cold.
 It's why it appears in any quantitative methods class I teach.

 While I always understood the basic crux of what the authors were doing, I always struggled with a replication of it.
 The concept of Bayesian inference was always simpler for me than the implementation of it.
 However, [the `brms` package](https://cran.r-project.org/web/packages/brms/index.html) has made Bayesian statistical modeling (through [Stan](https://mc-stan.org/)) so much simpler.
 In this case, someone can quickly replicate this article in a matter of minutes.